signalfx/otelworkshop/docs/apm/host/java.md

 source run-client.sh
 ```

-You will see requests printed to the window.
+You will see requests printed to the terminal.

 ## APM Dashboard